Going to pick someone up later today?

 What a well designed system!

-del.icio.us, the social bookmarking site, I came
+In my travels in del.icio.us, the social bookmarking site, I came

 across a site that's beautiful in its simplicity.
 It's called SketchSwap.